phil-ludewig/JetbotNano/Hardware/Lasercut Files/V1 Illustrator Files 5mm Plexi/README.md

 #### Files:
 * Master.ai contains all parts of current version
 * LaseredPartsPlacement.ai keeps track of cutouts of current plexiglass plate (everything green is cutout)
+* Lasersession files only contain files of single lasercut sessions

 #### How to use:
 1) Duplicate LaseredPartsPlacement.ai file and save as LasersessionXX.ai